Rain Barrel Program

 Get a rain barrel

-Glenview in conjunction with the Metropolitan Water Reclamation District of Greater Chicago (MWRD) is pleased to offer up to four (4) free rain barrels to all Glenview residents -- BUT ONLY UNTIL THE END OF 2016.
-Glenview residents can get a 55-gallon capacity frost-proof, durable plastic resin rain barrel directly from MWRD free of charge until 12 p.m.
-Friday, December 30.
-After that, each rain barrel will cost $47.
+The Metropolitan Water Reclamation District of Greater Chicago (MWRD) offers rain barrels for sale.
+Residents can get a 55-gallon capacity frost-proof, durable plastic resin rain barrel directly from MWRD for $47.
 MWRD will deliver rain barrels directly to the resident's property, along with the necessary connection hardware; delivery can take several weeks.
 Installation is the responsibility of the resident.

 Find the perfect spot